NCRadtke00/DSRCodeChallenges/README.md

 - Above 600px wide, the composition should resemble the painting.
 - Below 600px wide, the composition should be a single column of all the rectangles with all similar colors grouped together.
 - Hit it with the pretty stick; personalize the composition with some tasteful visual flair.

+## Zip Code Finder

+- This is a challenge designed to test your ability to fetch data from an API, and manipulate the DOM with javascript.
+[ZIP Codes](https://en.wikipedia.org/wiki/ZIP_Code) are used by the USPS as unique identifiers for geographic regions.
+[Zippopotomus](https://zippopotam.us) is a free API that accepts zip codes, and returns detailed information about the geographic region that zip code represents.

+### The Challenge

+1. Accept user input of a zip code
+2. Fetch location details about that zip code from the [Zippopotomus](https://zippopotam.us) API.
+3. Display the location details.
+4. Hit it with the pretty stick; personalize the composition with some tasteful visual flair.

+### Requirements

+- You must complete the challenge within 4 hours of receiving this link.
+- You may use the included US State images in /states.
+- You may not use 3rd-party libraries.
+- The code should work in the latest version of Chrome.

 ## Card Deck